Torgo13/CustomRenderPipeline/Packages/com.unity.render-pipelines.universal/Documentation~/integration-with-post-processing.md

 To add extra effects, [add Volume Overrides to the Volume](VolumeOverrides.md#volume-add-override).

-To configure location-based post-processing effects, see [How to use Local Volumes](Volumes.md#volume-local).
+To configure location-based post-processing effects, refer to [How to use Local Volumes](Volumes.md#volume-local).

 ### Configuring post-processing in a new URP Scene